epfl-ada/ada-2023-project-msosm/README.md

 # Film Metamorphosis: from silent to ....?

 ## Abstract

+Our research aim
 Since the inception of cinema in the late nineteenth century, movies have undergone a remarkable metamorphosis, evolving from silent, black-and-white motion pictures to the vibrant, immersive and captivating films of today.

-Technological advancements have played an essential role in shaping the cinematic landscape.The transition from silent films to the sound anf color film revolutionized the aesthetics of these compositions.
+Technological advancements have played an essential role in shaping the cinematic landscape.
+The transition from silent films to the sound and color film revolutionized the aesthetics of these compositions.
 The introduction of digital technology further transformed the industry through super-realistic special effects and computer-generated imagery(CGI).

 In the present era, the ease of movie consumption has reached unprecented heights thanks to digital platforms and streaming services.
 While this accessibility has undeniably expanded the quantity of available content, there is an unhindered countereffect such a potential trade-off in quality.
 The increased pressure on filmmakers to produce mass appeal and palatable content may have a negative impact on artistic standards.

 ## Research questions
 This project aims to investigate on the above stated topic.
 With this goal in mind, some questions have been proposed to help us understand how movies have changed through time.
 The following interrogations will be answered during the project: